Recovering from Post-Concussion Syndrome: How to Get the Most out of Treatment

 Do You Have Post-Concussion Syndrome?

-Naturally, it’s important to establish whether you have post-concussion syndrome (PCS) before pursuing treatment.
-PCS can be difficult to diagnose because the symptoms overlap with other common medical conditions, and it typically does not show up on traditional MRIs (learn more here).
+Naturally, the first step to recovery is to establish whether you have post-concussion syndrome (PCS) before pursuing treatment.
+PCS can be difficult to diagnose because (a) the symptoms overlap with other common medical conditions, and (b) PCS does not show up on traditional MRIs.
 For example, we often see patients who may have post-traumatic stress disorder (PTSD) and/or post-concussion syndrome.
-Teasing out the differences isn’t easy.
+Teasing out the differences isn’t easy; many patients with PCS are misdiagnosed when they seek help because of this reality.

 The main criteria for diagnosing PCS are: